Academic Policies

 You have the right to access the institution’s dispute resolution process and to be protected against retaliation for making a complaint.

-You have the right to make a claim to PTIB for a tuition refund if:
+You have the right to make a claim to PTIRU for a tuition refund if:

 - your institution ceased to hold a certificate before you completed an approved program